 How Can UX And UI Help Make The Web Better?

 Simply by understanding what users want and not relying on assumptions, you can deliver an experience that really fulfills their expectations, whether it is in the form of a website, application, intranet or portal, investment in UX will help bring up the standards of the web for everyone.

 What Does It Mean For The Future?

 With Google having introduced mobile indexing in 2018 and the significant increase in mobile device usage, optimizing the user experience for mobile is vital.
-Mobile first design is where you start within the confines of mobile screen size and ensure that full online experience is still delivered.
+Mobile-first design is where you start within the confines of mobile screen size and ensure that the full online experience is still delivered.
 Using the features and functionalities which are found in phones natively such as the GPS and camera can bring opportunities to businesses that want to lead the way in innovative digital solutions.

 Matt Oxley is co-founder and Director of the award-winning User Experience (UX) and digital agency DotLabel.
 Matt comes from a creative design background with a passion for user-centered digital experiences.
 In his career, Matt has held the role of Creative Director at agencies Intercea and NetSitePro providing expert advice to household brand names such as GlaxoSmithKline and Scottish Courage.